Everybody’s an expert these days. Pest Control Expert, Plumbing Expert, Weather Expert, and so on.

 There is a sense in which expertise is relative.
 That’s the key idea that makes the movie Idiocracy so entertaining.
 In it, an ordinary Joe who is completely average on every measurable dimension is transported to a future where humanity has devolved to the lowest common denominator.
 Suddenly Joe is the resident expert on everything.

-In fact, one measure researchers often use of when they try to decide whether someone is an expert is whether or not other people in their area think they are one.
-Other common indicators they sometimes use are: ‘has a lot of knowledge and experience,’ ‘has an advanced degree or certification,’ ‘is always (or almost always) right,’ and ‘can solve very difficult problems.’
+Other quick and easy signs are: ‘has a lot of knowledge and experience,’ ‘has an advanced degree or certification,’ ‘is always (or almost always) right,’ and ‘can solve very difficult problems.’

-Ericsson and Hatano are two expertise experts who think about expertise differently.
+K. Anders Ericsson and Giyoo Hatano are two scientists who study expertise.
+Their research has led them in slightly diverging directions.
 As a result, they also give different advice about how you would go about building expertise.

 According to Hatano you know you have adaptive expertise when you can perform with understanding.
 You know you have understanding if you can do the following: